Yoga and the Healing Sciences

 at Loyola Marymount University

 Dr. Eden Goldman, D.C., C.Y.T., E-RYT500 is a human movementologist, a certified Yoga therapist, a wellness-based Chiropractor and physical rehabilitation specialist and co-founder of Yoga Doctors.
 The co-author of Yoga Therapy and Integrative Medicine: Where Ancient Science Meets Modern Medicine and author of the upcoming book, The Secret Art of Adjusting Yoga Poses, Dr. Goldman’s current healing work integrates classical Eastern Yoga therapeutics, Thai massage, and myofascial release bodywork with Western advancements in movement-based mind-body medicine, sports science, athletic training, prevention, rehabilitation, and chiropractic.
-Director of Loyola Marymount University’s prestigious Yoga and the Healing Sciences 200-Hour Yoga Teacher Training Program and a team member in a collaborative study linking Mars Without Borders, UCLA, and the University of Texas applying Yoga Therapy for Astronauts and Space Health, Dr. Goldman has been featured in many forms of print, media, and books on Yoga and Yoga therapy.
+Director of Loyola Marymount University’s prestigious Yoga and the Healing Sciences Program and Director of Yoga and Mindfulness at the La Quinta Resort, A Waldorf Astoria Resort, Dr. Goldman has been featured in many forms of print, media, and books on Yoga and Yoga therapy.

 Robert Birnberg began practicing Yoga in the 1970s to heal a severe back injury and soon after founded the Community Yoga and Wellness Center in Los Angeles.
 Studying at the internationally regarded Krishnamacharya Healing Mandiram (KYM), a prestigious Yoga institution in South India, Robert became one a handful of students certified by T.K.V.
 Desikachar to train teachers.
 He specializes in the Yoga Sutras and Yoga for addiction and compulsive disorders.
 Robert has lectured at Harvard Medical school, taught at Promises Treatment Center in Malibu and designed the Yoga, meditation and spirituality programs for Clearview Treatment Centers in Southern California.